tpyork/hgen-612/course-info/hgen-612_syllabus.md

   - Review and practice the code presented in the previous session.
   - Please ask questions during class.
   - Ask for help whenever needed.
 Instructors will try to respond to messages within 24 hours.
 For best response times on, for instance, coding problems posting on the `#general` channel is recommended and allows others to benefit from your question.
 Students are encouraged to contribute answers.
-  - Get used to finding answers to coding problems on stackoverflow.com and sharing them on #general.
+  - Get used to finding answers to coding problems on stackoverflow.com and sharing them on `#general`.

 ## Communication Guidelines